sp4c38/AWattPrice/backend_new/docs/get_prices.md

 #### Process of getting current prices

-1. Get last locally cached data.
+1. Concurrently get last locally cached price data and the last update timestamp.
 2. Check if local data needs to be updated.
+    - Check if it's past a certain hour.
+    - Check if we don't have prices until the next day midnight.
+    - Check if we already can update again relative to the last update timestamp.
-3. - No: Use locally cached data as price data.
-Continue at step 5.
+        - No -> Continue at step X
-   - Yes: Continue at step 4.
+        - Yes -> Continue at next step.
-4. Get new price data.
-Therefor a refresh lock needs to be acquired which leads to one of the following paths:
+3. Acquire a refresh lock.
+Using this lock technique to every time *only one* call will be able to update the price data.
+After acquiring one of the following ways is followed:
-   - Lock can be acquired immediately without waiting: Poll the newest price data from aWATTar and check if it is new.
-If the polled data is new store it, release the lock and use it as the current prices.
-If it doesn't include any new price points use the stored price data as the current prices.
-   - Lock can be acquired after waiting: If we needed to wait for the refresh lock to get acquired we know that a other request which updated the data when we were waiting to acquire the lock came before us.
-It was still downloading and processing the data because of which at the first read we still had the old data.
-We thus know that now the locally cached price data is up to date because it was just now updated by another request.
-For that release the lock, read the cached data and use it as current price data.
-   - Lock couldn't be acquired (timed out when acquiring lock): This is a situation which should not occur.
-The steps taken here are more an emergency handling.
-If we could previously read local data, then use this as the current price data.
-If we don't have any local data cached, then return a 500 error response.
+   1. Lock could be acquired immediately without waiting.
+Continue at step 4 - the actual download process.
+   2. Lock could be acquired but needed to wait.
+We can infert that another call already polled new price data but didn't write it yet while we were reading.
+So read local data again and use it as the current price data (continue at step X).
+   3. Lock couldn't be acquired at all (timed out).
+Should never happen but is possible, for example if the aWATTar servers aren't responding in another call.
+If stored data exists this is the current price data (continue at step X), if it's missing throw a http 500 error.
+4. There is one big issue: Assume that after the data was loaded from cache it changed - so a other call updated it.
+Also assume that the 2nd way in the 3rd step didn't happen because of a certain timing.
+We would now still update the data altough we actually already have the updated version.
+To completely prevent this case we would need to read again.
+But as this is very cost-intensive and this case is very unlikely it will not be prevented.
+The web app will check the update timestamp which doesn't make it a necessarity that a actual update will occur.
+5. Read and check last update timestamp again.
+This is done again because due to having the lock acquired this time we can rely that the timestamp read is correct.
+This previously wasn't the case because it could have come to certain race conditions.
+6. Download the data.
+7. Check if new price points were added compared to the locally stored data.
+   - Yes -> Store new data and use it as current price data.
-5. Respond with the current price data.
+   - No -> Don't store new data and use the stored data as current price data.

-#### Content of returned and saved price data
+8. Return a transformed version of whatever the current price data was found to be above.

 The returned data includes following:

 - Price data

-The data saved on the server includes following data *in addition to the data returned to the client which is specified above*:

-- Metadata:
-  - 'new_timestamp' value is the time when price data was last to be found **new**.
-So this doesn't mean that the last time the server retrieved data from aWATTar is this time, but instead that this time is the time the server actually last found **new** data.